 Feeling foolish and a little sappy Adam climbed onto the bed, and switched on the TV.
 He would wait for Dean to come home, in case his brother needed help finding the bathroom through his haze of alcohol.

 It was a year later that six-year old Adam faced his first monster— the ghost of a little girl who just wanted a playmate.
 She stole Adam, enticed him to taking the ribbon cursed with her spirit, and walked him away from the motel room and the safety of his family.

-It had been on Sam's watch.
-He had looked away for a minute, had just left to get them both a soda from the vending machines, and when he had come back Adam was gone.
+He had looked away for a minute, had just left to get them both a soda from the vending machine, and when he had come back Adam was gone.
 Between Dean trashing the motel room and John's tense, angry questions, Sam felt himself shrink just a little bit smaller, hate himself just a little more.

 He waited in the motel room, tense, afraid, and utterly alone, until Dean and John came back with Adam crying like the world had ended.
 There was no more pretending after that, no more questions that had to go unanswered.
 Adam had to know the dangers, had to stop trusting and start being very, very afraid.

 Sam was the only one the little boy let into the bathroom, and they huddled in the tub together, Sam apologizing over and over for not being able to protect him.
-Adam cried himself sick, and Sam held onto him, feeling numb.
+Adam cried himself sick.
+Sam held onto him, feeling numb.